-Spanning essays, reflections, and archival materials from 1999 to 2023, the book traces the people, exhibitions, and ideas that have shaped contemporary Indigenous art in Australia.
+Join us for the Queensland launch of Windows and Mirrors, the first publication to catalogue the immense, influential career of Bandjalung cultural leader Djon Mundine OAM.
+Spanning essays, reflections, and archival materials from 1999 to 2023, Windows and Mirrors traces the people, exhibitions, and ideas that shaped contemporary Indigenous art in Australia.
 Mundine’s writing moves between art history, personal memoir, and cultural philosophy, revealing an incisive, poetic voice grounded in decades of practice and leadership.
-Through projects such as The Aboriginal Memorial (1988), The Dingo Project (2021), and curatorial work across regional and international institutions, Mundine has helped redefine the role of First Nations artists and curators within the national story.
-Windows & Mirrors gathers this extraordinary life’s work into one volume—part personal history, part collective memory.
+Through projects such as The Aboriginal Memorial (1988), The Dingo Project (2021), and curatorial work across regional, national, and international contexts, Mundine has helped redefine the role of First Nations artists and curators within the national story.
+Windows and Mirrors gathers his extraordinary life’s work into one volume.

 -